dfrancoce/tasker/README.md

 Requirements
 ============

-You need to have postgresql and nodeJS installed on your computer
+You need to have postgresql and nodeJS installed on your computer.
+Also the following dependecies:
+* `npm install express`
+* `npm install socket.io`
+* `npm install pg`

 Usage
 ======